 Keep in mind the steps you can use to improve your own recognition culture.
 First, make employee recognition a priority.
 Then, get your team involved and make the process fun.
 Recognize personal achievements as well as work-related ones, and use a software platform to make things easier.

-You can reduce staff turnover while improving company culture.
+You can reduce staff turnover while improving your company culture.
 Take your first step by appreciating your team and rewarding them.
 Good luck!